"The trouble with most of us is that we would rather be ruined by praise than saved by criticism."

 Allowing impact requires several capacities:

-Non-defensiveness: The Warrior hears criticism without defending or explaining right away.
+Non-defensiveness: The Warrior hears criticism without defending or explaining.
 He listens first.

-Discernment: The Warrior tells the difference between useful feedback and mere attack.
+Discernment: The Warrior distinguishes useful feedback from attack.
 He takes what's valuable and leaves the rest.

-Emotional regulation: The Warrior tolerates the discomfort of hearing he's wrong or lacking.
+Emotional regulation: The Warrior tolerates the discomfort of being wrong or lacking.
 He doesn't need to be perfect.

 Gratitude: The Warrior appreciates those who care enough to give honest feedback.
 He knows it's a gift.